-- 30. The Secretary of State for Education, acting through the SFA, is responsible for designating the qualifications eligible to be funded through a loan.
-The criteria is set out in the advanced learner loans prospectus 2017 to 2018: designating qualifications and includes the following: - 30.1 A-levels and AS-levels - 30.2 Quality Assurance Agency (QAA) access to higher education diplomas - 30.3 general and technical qualifications at levels 3, 4, 5 and 6 - 31.
-The full list of designated qualifications is in the learning aims section of the Hub or the Advanced Learner Loans Qualifications Catalogue. - 32.
-You must check on the Hub or in the Advanced Learner Loans Qualifications Catalogue that the qualification is valid for new starts on the date that the learner is due to start. - 33.
+- 35. The Secretary of State for Education, acting through the ESFA, is responsible for designating the qualifications eligible to be funded through a loan.
+The criteria is set out in the advanced learner loans prospectus 2018 to 2019 and includes the following: - 35.1 A-levels and AS-levels - 35.2 Quality Assurance Agency (QAA) Access to Higher Education Diplomas - 35.3 general and technical qualifications at levels 3, 4, 5 and 6 - 36.
+The full list of designated qualifications is in the learning aims section of the Hub and the Advanced Learner Loans Qualifications Catalogue. - 37.
+You must check on the Hub or in the Advanced Learner Loans Qualifications Catalogue that the qualification is valid for new starts on the date that the learner is due to start.
+You are also responsible for checking with the Awarding Body that the qualification is available. - 38.
 You must have direct centre approval and, where appropriate, direct qualification approval, from the appropriate awarding organisation for the regulated qualifications you are offering.
-These qualifications must be designated for loans and you must deliver them in line with the qualification specification and guidance set out by the awarding organisation. - 34.
-Loans cannot be used to fund only components of qualifications. - 35.
+These qualifications must be designated for loans and you must deliver them in line with the qualification specification and guidance set out by the awarding organisation. - 39.
+Loans cannot be used to fund only components of qualifications or to achieve a qualification on a unit by unit basis. - 40.
 You must provide accurate unique learner number (ULN) information to awarding organisations and ensure all information you use to register learners for qualifications is correct.
-You can find more information about the Learning Records Service on GOV.UK). - 36.
-Where a learner takes out a loan for an Access to HE Diploma, completes it and progresses to, and completes a Student Finance England fundable HE course, the outstanding balance of the loan for the Access to HE Diploma will be written off.
+You can find more information about the Learning Records Service on GOV.UK. - 41.
+Where a learner takes out a loan for an Access to HE Diploma, completes it and progresses to, and completes a Student Finance England fundable HE course designated under the Education (Student Support) Regulations 2011 at Level 4, 5 or 6, the outstanding balance of the loan for the Access to HE diploma will be written off.